Volunteer Speedway — Hall Of Fame

 Some of Ledger’s longtime racing friends/partners over the years include Claude Lay, Ken “Bear” Hunley, Paul Gose, Walter Ball, Tootle Estes, the Utsmans (Pappy John, W.A. – Dub, Sherman, John A., Layman, Cecil, Ricky), Paul Lewis, Gene Glover, Bill Morton, Chester Clendenin, Claude Donovan, Jack Cannon, Dan Jeter, Wayne Snow, Chet Williams, plus many more.

 The Lifetime Achievement Award recognized Robert Walden, from Johnson City, Tenn.
-Walden has spent over 25 years working in motorsports behind the scenes; in public relations with dirt and asphalt racing touring series, along with representing several drivers and race teams handling their PR duties, plus working at different tracks around the East Tennessee region.
+Walden has spent over 30 years working in motorsports promotions behind the scenes; in public relations with dirt and asphalt racing touring series, along with representing several drivers and race teams handling their PR duties, plus working at different tracks around the East Tennessee region.

-Since the late 1970s he’s also worked closely with several national and regional motorsports publications as a journalist, plus penned a weekly NASCAR column for various newspaper media outlets, and also co-hosted a racing show on Tri-Cities sports talk radio for a decade, from 1988 through 1998.
+Since the late 1970s he’s also worked closely with several national and regional motorsports publications as a journalist, plus penned a weekly NASCAR column for various newspaper media outlets, and also co-hosted a weekly racing show on Tri-Cities sports talk radio for a decade, from 1988 through 1998.

 2006 – Dan Jeter